 Born in Florida, Drew roots for his adopted football team—the FSU Seminoles (because neither Rollins nor George Washington has a football team).
-He is a proud father of two sons who play basketball and soccer, make great grades and generally keep him very busy in his spare time.
+He is the proud father of two sons who wrestle and play the euphonium, make great grades and generally keep him on his toes.